EU disagrees on need for Ebola screening at Europe's airports

-BRUSSELS (Reuters) - European Union health ministers agreed on Thursday to try to improve the systems put in place by West African nations to screen departing passengers for Ebola, but disagreed on the need to check travelers arriving in their own countries.
+BRUSSELS, Oct 16 (Reuters) - European Union health ministers agreed on Thursday to try to improve the systems put in place by West African nations to screen departing passengers for Ebola, but disagreed on the need to check travellers arriving in their own countries.

-Ministers met in Brussels to discuss ways to strengthen Europe’s defenses against a disease that has killed around 4,500 people in West Africa in the latest outbreak, the worst on record.
+Ministers met in Brussels to discuss ways to strengthen Europe’s defences against a disease that has killed around 4,500 people in West Africa in the latest outbreak, the worst on record.

 France said on Wednesday it would begin screening air passengers for Ebola if they arrive on flights from regions hit by the disease, following similar decisions by Britain and the Czech Republic.
 But other EU governments have made no such move.